maneatsbible/maneatsbible.github.io/book.md

 ## Chapter 6: The Tower and the Tabernacle

 This is about technology and the beast system.
 It's about men who build skyscrapers, and starships.
 They build idols, which are worthless.
-"They worship the work of their own hands, that which their own fingers have made" (Psa 2:8b).
+"They worship the work of their own hands, that which their own fingers have made" (Isa 2:8b).

 # Section 3: Prophecy